TReed1104/glsl-shader-builder/README.md

 // Generic In variables for a fragment shader (mesh colour and TexCoords) in vec3 fragmentColour;
 in vec2 UV;
+in vec3 normal;

-out vec4 outputColour;
+// Generic Out variables for a fragment shader out vec4 outputColour;

 // Universal uniforms, these match shadertoys